Xcode is a large suite of software development tools and libraries from Apple.

 pbcopy < ~/.ssh/id_rsa.pub

-field - do not add or remove and characters or whitespace to the keyAdd key
+key field - do not add or remove and characters or whitespace to the keyAdd key and check everything works in the terminal by typing:

 ssh -T git@github.com